-&lt;sup>5When Josiah Warren promoted time-dependent currencies in his "Cincinnati Time Store" in the years 1827-1829, little did he know that this idea had to wait for the rise of the internet to become picked up much more frequently.
+5 When Josiah Warren promoted time-dependent currencies in his "Cincinnati Time Store" in the years 1827-1829, little did he know that this idea had to wait for the rise of the internet to become picked up much more frequently.
 Still, however, the created systems only serve a niche market.

-&lt;sup>6We tailor the assumptions to the application and keep the model simple.
-This buys us clearcut results that make the underlying effects transparent.
+6 We tailor the assumptions to the application and keep the model simple.
+This buys us clear-cut results that make the underlying effects transparent.
 We study robustness to relaxing the assumptions in Appendix B.

-The first implication of this characterization is that, under very weak conditions any fixed price equilibrium is not only Pareto inefficient, but also constrained inefficient.
-Indeed, we can construct simple chains of bilateral trades that are Pareto improvements within the given price system, under weak conditions on the existence of either strictly scarce or strictly non-scarce goods.
-Thereby, each bilateral trade either involves an agent who is constrained seller of a non-scarce good and can sell more of his good, or constrained buyer of a scarce good who can buy more of this good.
-In the simplest case, there are two suppliers of non-scarce goods who have a non-zero demand for each other's good.
-Then they can both improve by exchanging their services.
+exchanging their services.
 However, in a market with fixed prices this will not occur because both value the numeraire good (currency) more than the consumption of the other's good.
 In that sense, the price of their goods is "too high."
 The case with "too low" prices works similarly, and there are also combinations of the two.